Ishikiopy/VRC-Launcher/README.md

 # VRCLauncher
-Launches VRChat with optional arguments and functions.
-**START AS ADMINISTRATOR OTHERWISE IT WONT WORK PROPERLY!!!**
+Launches VRChat with optional arguments and functions.\n **START AS ADMINISTRATOR OTHERWISE IT WONT WORK PROPERLY!!!**